Kavyashree1203/Infosys_FreightQuote_AI/Milestone1/README.md

 3. Run all cells from top to bottom (**Runtime → Run all**, or restart the runtime first if re-running).
 4. The last cell prints a public **ngrok URL** — open it in your browser to use the app.
-5. To reach the Admin Dashboard, open the same URL with `?admin=1` appended, e.g. `https://your-ngrok-url/?admin=1`.

 ## Security Notes